Medieval Theories: Properties of Terms

 The major division is between material, simple and personal supposition.
 Material supposition is when a term stands for a linguistic item as such.
 Often, of course, this will be a case of autonymy, when it stands for itself.
 William Sherwood writes: “It is called material when a word itself supposits either [A] for the very utterance itself or [B] for the word itself, composed of the utterance and the signification – as if we were to say [A] ‘man is a monosyllable’ or [B] ‘man is a name’” (tr.
 Kretzmann, p.
 107).
 Writing in Paris nearly a hundred years later, Thomas Maulfelt put it like this: “Material supposition is a term standing for itself or for another similar to it in sound or writing suppositing in the same way or otherwise which it was not imposed to signify or for some other sound which is not inferior to it, and which it does not signify naturally and properly” (my translation).
 ‘Noun’ supposits materially for itself when we say ‘Noun has four letters’ – or ‘The term “noun” has four letters’; it doesn't supposit materially, but personally for itself, when we say ‘A noun is a part of speech’.

+Simple and personal supposition are sometimes grouped together as “formal supposition” (in contrast to material).
 Simple supposition is harder to characterize generally.
 A common description is to say it occurs when a term supposits for the universal or form which it signifies.
 However, not everyone believed that terms signified universals.
 (See the entry on the Medieval Problem of Universals.)
 So whereas William of Sherwood wrote “It is simple when a word supposits what it signifies for what it signifies” (tr.
 Kretzmann p.
-107), and Walter Burleigh likewise: “supposition is simple when a common term or an aggregated singular term supposits for what it signifies” (tr.
+107), and Walter Burley likewise: “supposition is simple when a common term or an aggregated singular term supposits for what it signifies” (tr.
 Spade p.
 82), William of Ockham appears to characterize simple supposition quite differently: “Simple supposition occurs when a term supposits for an intention of the soul and is not functioning significatively” (tr.
 Loux p.
 190).
 But in fact, the difference between them is not in their theories of supposition, but rather of signification.
-As we noted earlier, Ockham believes that a general term like ‘man’ signifies individual men like Plato and Socrates; Burleigh that it signifies a second substance (the universal), man.
-Burleigh appeals to the authority of Aristotle: “‘man' is the name of a second substance; therefore, the term ‘man' signifies a second substance.
+As we noted earlier, Ockham believes that a general term like ‘man’ signifies individual men like Plato and Socrates; Burley that it signifies a second substance (the universal), man.
+Burley appeals to the authority of Aristotle: “‘man’ is the name of a second substance; therefore, the term ‘man’ signifies a second substance.
 And it does not signify a second substance that is a genus.
 Therefore, it signifies a species” (tr.
 Spade p.
 87).
 Ockham, however, dismissed real universals, and (at least in his later theory represented in Summa Logicae) believed the only universals were words, including words of the inner mental language, mental acts.
 So for him, a spoken or written term has simple supposition when it stands non-significatively for the mental act to which it is subordinated by the conventions of signification, that is, the mental act abstracted from those things which the word conventionally signifies.

-Material and simple supposition are contrasted with personal supposition, what we might call the standard case, where a term stands for ordinary objects — the objects it signifies (for Ockhamists) or for its supposita, as for example, Lambert (p.
-209) or Burleigh express it: “Supposition is personal when a term supposits for its suppositum or supposita or some singular of which the term is accidentally predicated” (tr.
+Material and simple supposition are contrasted with personal supposition, what we might call the standard case, where a term stands for ordinary objects – the objects it signifies (for Ockhamists) or for its supposita, as for example, Lambert (ed.
+Alessio, p.
+209; tr.
+Maloney, p.
+259) or Burley express it: “Supposition is personal when a term supposits for its suppositum or supposita or some singular of which the term is accidentally predicated” (tr.
 Spade p.
 81).
 The contrast is a useful one, as is shown in the following standard fallacies:

 The premises are true and the conclusion false, so wherein lies the fallacy?
 It is one of equivocation or “four terms”: ‘homo’ (‘man’) has simple supposition in the first premise and personal supposition in the second, so there is no unambiguous middle term to unite the premises.
 Again: